jcrist/AIOs/README.md

 - Things I plan on tinkering on in some spare moments for the foreseeable future.
 Too long to do in a single week.

-I'll fill one of these out every Friday.
+I'll fill one of these out every Monday.